Think tank: Mexico

-COMEXI – The Mexican Council of International Affairs (Consejo Mexicano de Asuntos Internacionales).

 United States

 As the classification is most often used today, the oldest American think tank is the Carnegie Endowment for International Peace, founded in 1910.
 The Institute for Government Research, which later merged with two organizations to form the Brookings Institution, was formed in 1916.
 Other early twentieth century organizations now classified as think tanks include the Hoover Institution (1919), The Twentieth Century Fund (1919, and now known as the Century Foundation), the National Bureau of Economic Research (1920), the Council on Foreign Relations (1921), and the Social Science Research Council (1923).
 The Great Depression and its aftermath spawned several economic policy organizations, such as the National Planning Association (1934), the Tax Foundation (1937), and the Committee for Economic Development (1943).

 In collaboration with the Douglas Aircraft Company, the Air Force set up the RAND Corporation in 1946 to develop weapons technology and strategic defense analysis.

 The Hudson Institute is a conservative American think tank founded in 1961 by futurist, military strategist, and systems theorist Herman Kahn and his colleagues at the RAND Corporation.
 Recent members include Mike Pompeo, the former secretary of state under Donald Trump who joined in 2021.

 More recently, progressive and liberal think tanks have been established, most notably the Center for American Progress and the Center for Research on Educational Access and Leadership (CREAL).
 The organization has close ties to former United States President Barack Obama and other prominent Democrats.

+Think tanks have been important allies for United States presidents since the Reagan administration, writing and suggesting policies to implement, and providing staff for the administration.
+For recent conservative presidents, think tanks such as The Heritage Foundation, the Hoover Institution, and the American Enterprise Institute (AEI) were closely associated with the Reagan administration.
+The George H. W. Bush administration worked closely with AEI, and the George W. Bush administration worked closely with AEI and the Hoover Institution.
+The Trump administration works closely with the Heritage Foundation.
+For recent liberal presidents, the Progressive Policy Institute and its parent the Democratic Leadership Council were closely associated with the Clinton administration, and the Center for American Progress was closely associated with the Obama and Biden administrations.